DanielStephens/ktest/README.md

 The library has a few java classes in the original kafka namespaces, mostly just to provide public accessors to internal methods (although `CapturingStreamTask` also provides some functionality).
 As a result, it can't be run in a Clojure repl until the java classes have been build.

-To build the java classes (and run the tests), run the `test.sh` script.
-Once the java classes have been built, you can run the clojure code and tests in a repl as normal, although of course any change to the java classes will require you to rerun the script and restart your repl.
+To build the java classes, run `clj -M:build`.
+If you want to build the java classes _and_ run the tests, run the `test.sh` script.

+Once the java classes have been built, you can run the clojure code and tests in a repl as normal, although of course any change to the java classes will require you to rebuild the java classes and restart your repl.

 ## Library Structure - Drivers